- by Gordon

 Great fun and always for a good cause.
 Do not miss the opportunity to savour the unique vision and sound of the Falmouth Marine Band if you are fortunate enough to have the opportunity.

 The band appears with its collecting tins at many parades, carnivals and regattas around Cornwall.
 We have another video where the Falmouth Marine band during the Mazey Day Parade in Penzance.
+We have a collection of Falmouth Marine Band Videos.

 You can keep up with all of the endeavours of the Falmouth Marine Band on Facebook.